Zoran1979/hiring-engineers/answers.md

 ## Visualizing Data: Timeboard

 Part of this challenge was to utilize the Datadog API to create a Timeboard that contains: Your custom metric scoped over your host; any metric from the Integration on your Database with the anomaly function applied and your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
-Timeboard with a name "Zoran-DataDog-Challenge:" was created and anomaly fucntion was applied as well as rollup function to sum up all points.
+Timeboard with a name "Zoran-DataDog-TimeBoard" was created and anomaly fucntion was applied as well as rollup function to sum up all points.
 Code is listed bellow:

 ```
 from datadog import initialize, api